swong194/algos/flipping_an_image.md

 For each subarray we can reverse it and invert under one custom operation.
 This would result in a linear time complexity as we are not changing array size, only the value at each index.

+Time Complexity `O(n)`

+- where n is the sum of the length of each sub array

+Space Complexity `O(1)` as we will do the manipulation in place.

 # Code

 ```JS